MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/types-and-node-options.md

 ## Preventive measures

-Here are some other things you can do to avoid syncing issues:
+Here are some other things you can do to avoid the out-of-sync database issue:

 - Preserve the following files by keeping them in version control: